 Clean the window and mirror.

 Clean the sink and sink area.
-A cleaner like, Thetford Aqua-Clean Kitchen & Bath Cleaner is strong, safe and powerful and easily cleans countertops, sinks, showers, and toilets.
+A cleaner like, Thetford Aqua-Clean Kitchen & Bath Cleaner is safe and powerful for cleaning RV countertops, sinks, showers, and toilets.

-Likewise Mean Green Anti-Bacterial Multi-Surface Cleaner kills 99.9% of germs, disinfecting and deoderizing surfaces that are touched every day.
+Likewise Mean Green Anti-Bacterial Multi-Surface Cleaner kills 99.9% of germs, disinfecting and deodorizing surfaces that are touched every day.
 It does not contain bleach, harsh acids, or phosphates.

 Clean under the sink and be sure to keep an eye out for any leaks.